 No formal log analysis is performed, but you are free to grab the logs and do whatever analysis you would like.

 Yes.
-Infrastructure will mandate transition to svnpubsub over this year. (svnpubsub requires the generated site files to be in a Subversion tree somewhere.
+Infrastructure requires the generated site files to be in a Subversion tree somewhere, and published via svnpubsub.
 For CMS users this tree will be the CMS build output tree.)

 Look at the

 .revision file at the root of your site (for example,